sankethosalli/inshorts-react-app/README.md

 This is an attempt to build a clone of Inshorts News App, with the faith of learning ReactJS.

-Find the deployed version at [inshorts.gitword.com](https://inshorts.gitword.com)
+Find the live version at [inshorts.gitword.com](https://inshorts.gitword.com)

 ## `bash deploy-react.sh`